ireneontheway/docs/br/backup-and-restore-tool.md

 After the restoration operation is completed, BR performs a checksum calculation on the restored data to compare the stored data with the backed up data.

 </details>

+## How to use

+Currently, two methods can be used to run backup and recovery: SQL and command line tools.

+### Through SQL

+TiDB v4.0.2 and later versions support backup and restore through SQL statements.
+For details, see [Backup syntax](/sql-statements/sql-statement-backup.md#backup) and [Restore syntax](/sql-statements/sql-statement-restore.md#restore).

+### Through command line tools

+Also, you can use command line tools.
+First, you need to download a Binary of the BR tool, see [download link](/download-ecosystem-tools.md#Quick backup and restore br) for details.
+For details, see[download page](/download-ecosystem-tools.md#br-backup-and-restore).

+Take the command-line tool as an example to introduce how to perform backup and restoration operations.

 ## Command-line description